What is Barefoot Footwear?

 No Arch Support

-Cushioning in regular shoes were created to make life easier for feet, but if your feet don’t have to work, they become weaker over time.
+Cushioning in regular shoes was created to make life easier for feet, but if your feet don’t work, they become weaker over time.
 Barefoot footwear is designed without support allowing your feet to become strong, helping long-term foot health.

 Thin Soles